Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

 To extend your walk you could head east through the woodland to Shearwater Lake.
 This 37 acre lake is surrounded by attractive woodland and interesting flora and fauna.
 You could also climb the nearby Cley Hill for more great views over West Wiltshire and Somerset.
 View Full Details>>

 It starts and ends near Westbury and passes through Tilshead, Chitterne and the outskirts of Warminster.
-Points of interest include White Barrow - a large Neolithic long barrow near Tilshead and the Westbury White Horse on the Salisbury Plain escarpment dating from 1778.
+Points of interest include the National Trust's White Barrow - a large Neolithic long barrow near Tilshead and the Westbury White Horse on the Salisbury Plain escarpment dating from 1778.
 You will also pass the MOD's urban warfare training centre at Copehill Down near Chitterne.
+The unusual site was constructed in 1988 to resemble a Bavarian German village, providing troops with a simulated backdrop when training for European operations.

 The route of the Kennet & Avon Canal takes you through some of the nation's best loved landscapes, including West Berkshire - an Area of Outstanding Natural Beauty - and the southern tip of the rolling Cotswolds.
 Highlights include the delightful Thatcham Nature Discovery Centre, Caen Hill Locks (video below), Cane Avoncliff Aqueduct, Claverton Pumping Station, numerous pretty canalside villages and the historic city of Bath.
 View Full Details>>